Ninjaclasher/dmoj-docker/README.md

 # DMOJ Docker

 This repository contains the Docker files to run a clone of the [DMOJ site](https://github.com/DMOJ/online-judge).
-It does not configure any additional services, such as camo, mathoid, and texoid.
+It configures some additional services, such as mathoid and texoid.

 ## Installation